aaronksaunders/TiKinveyGeoExample/README.md

 This is a Appcelerator Titanium sample app integrated with Kinvey, to use make an account on https://console.kinvey.com

+Here is my original blog posting on Kinvey, and an older github project that needs to be updated to use the Kinvey Titanium Module, it is currently using my code http://bit.ly/LySOSb

-For more details, see the blog post at http://goo.gl/9dyMm.
+For more details on integrating Kinvey and Foursquare as a data provider, see the blog post at http://goo.gl/9dyMm.

 Also, you have to update `app-key` and `app-secret` in the file `app.js`